-What Other Options are Available for Men for Birth Control?
+What Are Other Options Available for Men for Birth Control?

 A number of other options are available for birth control for men.
-These include abstinence from sexual intercourse, male condoms and coitus interruptus.
+These include abstinence from sexual intercourse, male condoms, and coitus interruptus.
 These options are not as effective as vasectomy.

-What Other Options are Available for Women for Birth Control?
+What Are Other Options Available for Women for Birth Control?

 The number of contraceptive options is wider for women.
-These include female condom, contraceptive pills or implants for women, tubal ligation and IUD (intrauterine devices).
+These include a female condom, contraceptive pills or implants for women, tubal ligation and IUD (intrauterine devices).
 Tubal ‘plugs’ are also available as an option.

 Would I Need to use Condoms after Vasectomy?

 After your vasectomy is performed by the urological surgeons at New York Urology Specialists, we advise continuing using the same birth control methods that you were using before the vasectomy.
 Residual sperm takes about 12 weeks to leave the reproductive tract and may lead to pregnancy if other methods of contraception are not used during this period.